 Eviction Without Adequate Notice

 California landlords may not evict without adequate notice.
-An emerging legal trend from 2023-24 in California suggests that many properties are federally entitled to a minimum 30 days of advance notice before a landlord can file eviction for nonpayment of rent or other fees.
-This applies to residential property covered by the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, even after the act’s other protections have expired.
+An emerging legal trend in California suggests that many properties are federally entitled to a minimum 30 days of advance notice before a landlord can file eviction for nonpayment of rent or other fees.
+This applies only to residential property covered by the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, even after the act’s other protections have expired.

 When Can a Landlord Evict a Tenant?